When people send us inquiries for app development, we are usually tasked with answering two questions:

 This, of course, is not a useful answer.
 In order to answer this difficult question, we usually need to get further into detail about what kind of app you are looking to buy.

-We use quite a few analogies when discussing the technical details of app development, but my personal favorite right now is comparing app development to building a house.
+We use quite a few analogies when discussing the technical details of app development, but our personal favorite right now is comparing app development to building a house.

 If you were to hire a contractor to build your house, they likely will ask you a ton of questions to best determine how long the construction process will take.
 Here are just a few examples:

-Similarly, if you were to approach us for an app development consultation today, we would want to get answers to these questions in order to provide a more accurate estimate:
+Similarly, if you were to approach us for an app development consultation, we would want to get answers to these questions in order to provide a more accurate estimate:

-If you're planning on building an app for iOS, Android, the web, Windows Phone and Blackberry, you should expect the overall project to take a good chunk of time to complete.
+If you're planning on building an app for iOS, Android, and the web, you should expect the overall project to take a good chunk of time to complete.

 If you're only targeting a single platform to start, your development time is generally shorter.